skeeto/skeeto.github.com/_posts/2022-06-26-Assertions-should-be-more-debugger-oriented.markdown

 I examined standard `assert` features across various language implementations, and none strictly meet the criteria.
 Fortunately, in some cases, it's trivial to build a better assertion, and you can substitute your own definition.
-First, let's discuess the way assertions disappoint.
+First, let's discuss the way assertions disappoint.

 ### A test assertion